JasonMDev/curriculum-vitae/summaries/qualifications.md

 * Make predictions use statistics and machine learning
 * Collaboration tools like git and SQL databases
 * Probability and statistics for data analysis

-How to clean and visualize data
-Probability and statistics for data analysis Collaboration tools like git and SQL databases

 ## CareerFoundry Web Developer Certificate
 CareerFoundry is a 6-month intensive training program for web developers, specializing in Ruby on Rails and front-end development.
 I graduated the program in April 2016.